JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Humanities
 - [ ] Political science
 - [ ] Sociology
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 32. IF PROFESSIONAL: Which of the following best describes you?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Engineer, developer
 - [ ] Researcher
 - [ ] Analyst
 - [ ] Manager
 - [ ] Product manager
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

-33. IF PROFESSIONAL: What are the primary industries in which you work?Please select all that apply.
+33. IF PROFESSIONAL: What are the primary industries in which you work?
+Please select all that apply.
 - [ ] Software, IT
 - [ ] Engineering
 - [ ] Finance